 The Q1 2026 CBAM certificate price is the reference value for all CBAM certificates covering imports made between January 1 and March 31, 2026.
 Three practical consequences follow.

 First, importers can now calculate their precise Q1 certificate liability.
-The formula is: import volume (tonnes) × embedded emission factor (tCO₂/t) × CBAM factor (2.5%) × Q1 certificate price (€/tCO₂).
+The formula is: import volume (tonnes) × embedded emission factor (tCO₂/t) × CBAM factor (2.5%) × Q1 certificate price (€75.36/tCO₂).
 The 2.5% CBAM factor applies because 97.5% of EU free allocation remains in 2026.
 For a blast furnace steel importer bringing in 10,000 tonnes from Turkey, the gross embedded emissions are approximately 20,000 tCO₂.
-Net Q1 certificate liability is 20,000 × 2.5% = 500 certificates, priced at the official Q1 average.
+Net Q1 certificate liability is 20,000 × 2.5% = 500 certificates, at €75.36 each — a total cost of €37,680 for the quarter.

 Second, the Q1 price establishes the benchmark against which Q2, Q3, and Q4 2026 prices will be compared.
 From 2027 onward, the averaging period changes from quarterly to weekly, meaning the certificate price updates every Monday rather than every 90 days.